Best Gusto Alternatives in 2026

 Quick verdict

-For most SMBs under 25 employees: Gusto is still solid, but if cost is the issue try Patriot ($17/mo base) or Wave Payroll ($20/mo).
+For most SMBs under 25 employees: Gusto is still solid, but if cost is the issue try Patriot ($17/mo base) or Wave Payroll ($40/mo).
 For contractor-heavy teams: Deel or Remote.
 For startups that need HR + payroll + benefits in one: Rippling.
 For restaurants and hourly workers: Homebase Payroll or 7shifts.

 Why teams look for Gusto alternatives

-Across 11,246 verified G2 reviews (4.6/5), the recurring complaints cluster around two themes: pricing that escalates faster than expected as headcount grows, and customer support that has become harder to reach as Gusto has scaled.
+Across roughly 12,848 verified G2 reviews (4.6/5), the recurring complaints cluster around two themes: pricing that escalates faster than expected as headcount grows, and customer support that has become harder to reach as Gusto has scaled.
 These are not deal-breakers but they are worth factoring into the total cost of ownership calculation.

 Before switching, audit what you actually use in Gusto.
 Most teams under 15 employees use payroll runs, direct deposit, W-2/1099 filing, and basic PTO tracking.
 That shortlist of features is your evaluation checklist for any alternative.